Epicode10/SGPSM/README.md

   df = data,   # file name
   treat_group = "trt",   # column name of treatment
-  gpsm = c("X0","X1","X2"),    # input column name of propensity scores vector algo = "manhatta",    # cosine, euclidean, manhattan caliper = 0.1   # criteria for selecting subjects in treatment A whose propensity score is "close" to that of a subject in treatment B
+  gpsm = c("X0","X1","X2"),    # input column name of propensity scores vector algo = "manhattan",    # cosine, euclidean, manhattan caliper = 0.1   # criteria for selecting subjects in treatment A whose propensity score is "close" to that of a subject in treatment B
 )